btjsteens/eBoekhoudenApi/README.md

 # PHP Wrapper for eBoekhouden SOAP server
 This package makes it easy to connect to your eBoekhouden Accounting system.
+This is forked project.
+Much of the work has been done by the original authors and contributors.

+## Disclaimer
+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## API Documentation
-The implementation is based on version 4.9 of the SOAP documentation found here: https://secure.e-boekhouden.nl/handleiding/Documentatie_soap.pdf
+The implementation is based on the E-Boekhouden SOAP documentation found here: https://secure.e-boekhouden.nl/handleiding/Documentatie_soap.pdf

 ## Setup